dgellow/typed-endpoints/README.md

   authorize)
 - Schema validation via Zod

-The `request: (prev) => Schema` function is what André Videla calls a "suspended continuation" - it receives the runtime value from the previous step and constructs a schema with `z.literal(prev.code)`.
+The `request: (prev) => Schema` function is what André Videla calls a "continuation" - it receives the runtime value from the previous step and constructs a schema with `z.literal(prev.code)`.
 This gives us the dependent behavior, but the type system only knows "exchange is available after authorize"